Information Design for Congested Social Services: Optimal Need-Based Persuasion: Introduction

-\textit{Dynamic Allocation of Social Goods:} Our paper is also related the literature on dynamic allocation of social goods such as public housing~\citep{kaplan1984managing} and donated organs~\citep{ashlagi2013kidney, agarwal2019empirical,ashlagi2019matching}.
+\textit{Dynamic Allocation of Social Goods:} Our paper is also related to the literature on dynamic allocation of social goods such as public housing~\citep{kaplan1984managing} and donated organs~\citep{ashlagi2013kidney, ashlagi2019matching}.
 Recently, ~\citet{dynamic-matching-waiting-lists-leshno} and~\citet{arnosti2017design} consider settings where the user has a heterogeneous preference over arriving goods and thus she faces a trade-off between waiting longer and accepting a less preferred good.\footnote{While our contribution is theoretical, there is also an extensive literature on practical aspects of provision and prioritization of social services.
 For example, \cite{vi-spdat} examine the validity and reliability of a widely-used homelessness vulnerability assessment. \cite{criteria-renal-elderly} outline criteria for kidney transplantation in elderly patients.} (Similar trade-off exists in dynamic matching as studied in \citet{doval2018efficiency} and \citet{baccara2018optimal}.)
 These papers focus on designing efficient allocation mechanisms such as waitlist mechanisms.
-We complement this literature by studying the role that information sharing can play in improving welfare for social services.
+We complement this literature by studying the role that information sharing can play in improving welfare for social services. \kiedit{Finally, the recent work of~\citet{ashlagi2020optimal} studies dynamic allocation of heterogeneous items where an agent's value for an item is pair specific, i.e., jointly depends on the agent type and the quality of the item.
+The information design aspect of~\citet{ashlagi2020optimal} differs from ours in that it is concerned with information disclosure about the (unobservable) quality of an arriving item.
+In contrast, in this paper, we assume that the service rate is known to the user and we focus on the information disclosure with regard to the (unobservable) congestion level. }

 \textit{Mechanism Design without Money:} Our work investigates the power of information design to reduce congestion in social services, where the usage of monetary payments to shape agents' incentives is either impractical or unpalatable.
 As such, it is broadly related to the growing literature on mechanism design without money.
 Motivated by wide-ranging applications, this stream of literature studies resource allocation without relying on monetary payments.
-For examples of static settings, see \citet{procaccia2009approximate, prendergast2017food, Alaskan-Hunting-License}; dynamic settings are studied in \citet{Peng-Santiago, From-Monetary-to-Non-Monetary, feigenbaum2020dynamic}.
+For examples of static settings, see \citet{procaccia2009approximate, prendergast2017food} ; dynamic settings are studied in \citet{Peng-Santiago, From-Monetary-to-Non-Monetary}